Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: First stage: error correction using gauge fixing

 \subsection{Residual errors after correcting bit flip errors}

-As can be seen from Algorithm~\ref{alg:two_stage_x_correction}, we decode the erasure induced bit flip errors by means of a color code erasure decoder.
-If the decoder estimates only on the erased qubits, then we can straightaway proceed to the correction of erasure induced phase errors.
-However in some cases this decoder could induce some new $Z$ type errors on the residual unerased qubits as in the case of \cite{ITW_TSCC}, see for example Fig.~\ref{fig:ITW_example}.
+As can be seen from Algorithm~\ref{alg:dec_using_tcc_synd}, we decode the erasure induced bit flip errors by means of a color code erasure decoder.
+If the decoder only estimates on the erased qubits, then one can immediately proceed to correct the phase error caused by the erasure.
+However, in some cases, this decoder can cause a new $Z$ type error on unerased qubits as in the case of \cite{ITW_TSCC}, see for example Fig.~\ref{fig:ITW_example}.
 So this must be accounted for in the next stage.
 In this paper we used the erasure color code decoder proposed in \cite{aloshious2019erasure}.
 This particular decoder can potentially return an error estimate on nonerased qubits up to an $X$ type stabilizer or logical operator on the color code.
 (This is because the decoder works by mapping on to surface codes which can generate additional errors, see \cite{aloshious2019erasure} for more details.)
 When the estimate is up to a stabilizer on the color code, on the subsystem code the error is up to an $X$ type gauge operator because $X$ type stabilizers on the color code are gauge operators on the subsystem code.
 When the estimate is up to a logical operator on the color code, on the subsystem code the error can either be a logical operator or an $X$ type gauge operator.